Fort Anawagen |

 Brunswick Garrison Houses

-Located here in 1675 was David Dunning's Fort, a log blockhouse or garrison house, and David Giveen's Garrison.
+Located here in 1675 was David Dunning's Fort, a log blockhouse or garrison house; and David Giveen's Garrison, on a hill between New Wharf and Pennell's Wharf.
 Located here in 1730 was James McFarland's Garrison, a two-story timber blockhouse on Maine and Mason Streets.
-The settlement was then known as Pejepscot.
+Other known garrison houses include the Deacon Samuel Hinkley Garrison (1747) at New Meadows, Ham's Garrison (1747) on Ham Hill near the head of the New Meadows River, John Minot's Garrison (date ?) on Mair Point, Thomas Skolfield's Garrison (1740's ?), Robert Spear's Garrison (date ?), and the Gurnet Point Garrison (1730's or 1740's ?), built by Capt.
+John Gatchell.
+The settlement was originally known as Pejepscot.

 Fort Andros

 A colonial militia zig-zag trace stone fort once located south of Bow Street.
+Also known as Pejepscot Fort.
 The fort was destroyed by French and Indians.

 Fort George (1)

 A stone fort with two bastions and two half-bastions, and a two-story barracks within.
 Built near the site of Fort Andros.
 Attacked by French and Indians in 1722.
 The fort was dismantled by the Massachusetts government over budget constraints.
-Site located on northern Maine Street.
+The ruins were still visible as late as 1802.
+Site located at 14 Maine Street, marked by a plaque on the side of the 1834 Cabot Mill Building.

 (1680's), Auburn